YassineHimeur/QUD-dataset/README.md

 QUD is an annotated dataset devoted for anomaly detection in power consumption.
 Five micro moment classes are defined, in which the first three ones represent normal consumption: “class 0: good usage”, “class 1: turn on”, and “class 2: turn off”.
 On the other hand, “class 3: excessive power consumption” and “class 4: consumption when outside” describe anomalous consumption.

-Those wishing to use the dataset in academic work should cite this paper as the reference.
-QUD_app-1.csv: this file includes the different kinds of data collected during the measurement campaign: Column 1: Date Column 2: Time Column 3: appID Column 4: occupancy pattern Column 5: Power consumption Column 6: Normalized power Column 7: Quantified power Column 8: Micro-moment class
+Those wishing to use the dataset/codes in academic works should cite this our papers as the references.
+QUD.csv: this file includes the energy consumption footprints (collected during the measurement campaign) and corresponding microm-moments labels, check the metada file for more details.
+DRED.csv: includes a sample of energy consumption from the DRED dataset which has been labeled using micro-moments.
+SimDataset: represents a simulated dataset that has been generated and labeled using the micro-moment paradigm.

 Selected Bibliography: please cite these papers if you use our codes: